Training structure

 Faculty of Science

-The EU aims to provide elements for building a historical framework and analyzing archives on water management.
+The EU aims to provide elements for constructing a historical framework and analyzing archives on water management.

-It covers the history of water management models, the history of hydraulic engineers and hydraulics, and the social and political history of water management in the Latin American country of Ecuador.
+It covers the history of water management models, the history of hydraulic engineers and hydraulics, and the social and political history of water management in Ecuador, a Latin American country.

 It also presents the departmental archive system.